stratisproject/Documentation/source/SmartContracts/Tutorial2-HelloWorld/hello-world-tutorial-introduction.rst

 Being object oriented also enables smart contracts to inherit methods and properties.
 This allows a level of basic smart contract functionality to be readily available to all smart contracts via base class methods and properties.

 Deployment of the smart contract involves calling the constructor for the smart contract class.
 This is when any initialization of the smart contract should take place.
-Before we look at what the constructor does, let's examine it's syntax.
+Before we look at what the constructor does, let's examine its syntax.

 Firstly, as previously mentioned, all smart contracts in C# inherit from ``SmartContract``.
 It is mandatory to include the following line at the top of the file: